-I hate to bang on asydneygrandfinalbout this in the third post, but its worth mentioning I believe.
+I hate to bang on about this in the third post, but its worth mentioning I believe.
 Previously I posted how I believe the grand final could well be a low scoring match as well as commenting about how there might be some value in first score being a behind so maybe I’ll back that last comment with a bit more information.

 Since 2003 more goals have been kicked than behinds.
 In fact on average a team kicks 14.2 goals and 12.5 behinds.
 The quarter by quarter averages do not show up a pattern against this.
 The first quarter averages 3.3 goals, 2.9 behinds.
 The second quarter also 3.3 goals, 2.9 behind.
 The third quarter 3.5 goals 2.9 behinds and the last quarter is usually the highest scoring with on average 4.0 goals and 3.7 behinds.